weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 In https://github.com/weaveworks/weave-gitops/pull/4162 where

 1. Extended api runtime to also match deployments by label `app.kubernetes.io/part-of: weave-gitops`
-2. Weave Gitops Controllers should be labelled with that weave-gitops label.
+2. Weave GitOps Controllers should be labelled with that weave-gitops label.
 For example, tf-controller should be labelled as follows:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1